6502ts/6502.ts/doc/stellerator.md

  * **Reduce framerate:** Merge frames in pair.
 Reduces rendering load and provides another way of emulating phosphor / POV.
 Note that enabling this together with POV / phosphor emulation will yield an extreme phosphor effect.

+   **Note** Due to a bug in Safari 11.1, this functionality is currently disabled on Safari and iOS.
  * **Sync rendering to browser redraw:** This syncs rendering to the browsers redraw cycle and will avoid tearing (provided the system supports it).
 However, this can lead to frame drop for displays with low refresh rates.